marshallflax/vision/AWS_Developer.md

     - In the `AWS` namespace
     - Dimensions (up to 30): instance ID, environment, etc
     - Timestamps
-      - EC2 default to "every 5m", but can pay for "every 1m" (e.g. t scale ASG faster)
+      - EC2 default to "every 5m", but can pay for "every 1m" (e.g. to scale ASG faster)
   - Custom metrics
     - `PutMetricData`
       - Accepts 2w in the past to 2h in the future, so TZ matters